bacitracin/technical-interview-trivia/ruby_questions.md

   * An initialization method that creates specialized instances of a class.

 * Is #initialize an instance method or a class method?
 Is it public or private?
   * An instance method, private by default.
+An #initialize method is a method that is called automatically whenever #new is used.
+The initialize method is what's called a callback method, because it is automatically invoked every time the #new method is used to create a new instance of the class.

 * What is a singleton?
 How would you create a singleton?
   * A class having only a single instance.